dblqr/arch/README.md

 Once approved and tested, PRs are queued to merge into main sequentially using a merge queue.
 Once the merge takes place a deploy occurs to the test environment and the PR env is spun down.
 Once the application is available smoke and E2E tests run.

-If dev tests pass, the build is promoted to pre-prod for smoke, E2E, and performance, and regression testing.
+If dev tests pass, the build is promoted to pre-prod for smoke, E2E, performance, and regression testing.

 Only after all tests pass and approved, the build is promoted to production.
 The deployment uses a canary strategy with automated rollback if analysis detects issues based upon specified metrics.